A Fourth Source of Water

 Another Source of Sustainable and Reliable Drinking WaterThe BDD Project provides a fourth source of water, improving the regional water supply under drought conditions, replacing current groundwater pumping that cannot be sustained, and making a drought reserve possible.

 The City of Santa Fe and Santa Fe County constructed the BDD to add this source of water by diverting and treating water available from the Rio Grande that we already own but cannot access through groundwater pumping.
-The BDD Project creates the infrastructure required to fully use the City and County permanent yearly supply of the San Juan-Chama Project water, which is about half of the Santa Fe community’s current total annual water use.
+The BDD Project creates the infrastructure required to fully use the City’s and County’s permanent yearly supply of the San Juan-Chama Project water, which is about half of the Santa Fe community’s current total annual water use.
 The BDD Project will also access native Rio Grande water rights owned by the County and Las Campanas.

 This new water supply source is reliable, sustainable and provides flexibility in how we choose to use the different supply sources for water delivery.
 Operation of all four sources will continue to meet the needs of City and County water system customers, improve the regional public water supply under drought conditions, replace unsustainable groundwater pumping and making a drought reserve possible.
 The City will not need additional water supplies until after 2030.
-The County’s share of the BDD will satisfy their requirements for decades.